-City guide: our good addresses in Nice ☀️
+City guide: our top addresses in Nice ☀️

-The nice days are coming and you want to go on a weekend with your little family!
-The Charlie Crane team gives you their tips and their favorite cities to visit.
-We start our city-guide series with the pretty city of Nice where Marie, our communication manager, lives.
-Discover the addresses of this young mother of two children.
+The warmer days are here and you're dreaming of a weekend getaway with your little family!
+The Charlie Crane team shares its tips and favorite cities to visit.
+We're kicking off our city guide series with the beautiful city of Nice, where Marie — our head of communications — lives.
+Discover the addresses of this young mother of two.

 City guide : nos bonnes adresses à Nice ☀️